thanhhhl/lanthanh/pages/WHO Kobe Centre.md

 				- Graph map dot horizontal bar
 				- Kanya does map graphs
 				- Option 2 -  stack horizontal bar chart for met and unmet need by country darker on the top, lighter in the bottom (lower prevalence)
-				- Thanh does Option 4
+				- TODO Thanh does Option 4
 					- 3 different hbar charts then combine
 					- if the data does not reach 100%, plot only met/unmet)
 					- unmet red met green